 Dial-Up Server: Refers to connecting a device to a network via a modem and a public telephone network.

-Encryption: The conversion of data into a form called cipher text that cannot be easily understood by unauthorized people.
+Encryption: The conversion of data into a form called cipher text that unauthorized people cannot easily understand.

 Hub: A connection point for devices in a network to connect segments of a LAN.